NicoloCavalli95horses/KMS-web-testing/content/01 Notes/prototype pollution.md

 - more accurate
 - slower and with lower code coverage

+**Fixing the gadget instead** [[(Kang, Lyu, et al., 2024)]]
+- the solution does not focus on sanitizing user input, but on preventing a function from being exploited, by using `hasOwnProperty` in object lookups, avoiding loops that also involve the prototype, etc
+- double defenses are more effective

+**Good code practices**
 Using the `Object.create()` method instead of `{}` or `new Object()` when creating new objects.
 - This way, we can set the prototype of the created object directly via the first argument passed
 - If we pass `null`, the created object will not have a prototype and therefore cannot be polluted